 Post Activation Potentiation is when you follow strength training with an explosive movement.
 So you might do 5 back squat reps then do squat jumps afterwards.
 One study found that participants who did a single back squat (at a weight that was 80% as much as they could possibly do) and who held a half squat for 6 seconds improved their vertical jump by 10%.
 But, the effect dissipated after about 12 minutes.
 Looking more long-term, another study found that using plyometrics and strength training in the same training session was effective, but the exercise order didn’t matter.

 One study found that static stretching of the hamstring significantly improved vertical jumps.
 Stretching the hip flexors, dorsiflexors and plantarflexors also had a positive impact, but the effect was much smaller.
+That being said, learning how to unlock hip flexors does have many other benefits when it comes to vertical jumps.
+It can be an important part of any warmup because it will help to prevent injuries such as pulled muscles or lower back pain.
 Another study, though, found that dynamic stretching is more effective than static stretching in improving verticals jumps.

 In summary, improving your vertical involves proper technique, a combination of weight lifting and plyometrics along with cardio and a proper diet to aid with weight loss.
-Probably most importantly, you need patience.
+Most importantly, you need patience.
 The results won’t come overnight.